 How to make an easy BBQ sauce your family will love

-The crazy thing about this recipe, I didn’t think my family was going to like it.
+The wild thing about this recipe, I didn’t think my family was going to like it.

 Have you experienced this?